 The tax in action

 - Joni earns £80,000 from salary and has no other earnings

 - She opens a savings account which pays 2% interest per year

 - She puts in her savings of £30,000 for a whole year and does not touch the account

 - At the end, she’ll have earned £600 in interest

-- because his salary is over the higher tax rate threshold (£50,000 in 2020/21), he will have to pay higher rate Income Tax on £100 worth of interest: 40% * £100 = £40
+- Her salary is over the higher tax rate threshold (£50,000 in 2020/21), so she’ll have to pay higher rate Income Tax on £100 worth of interest: 40% * £100 = £40